-Cameron E.G. is an American neo-classical composer and contemporary pyschedelia artist born in May 1987 in Honolulu, Hawaii, the region's tropical nature and beauty served as sources of inspiration while growing up and pursuing his artistic ventures.
-His grandmother, an artist as well, was his mentor.
-At 19, he expressed an intense interest in music and composition, and moved to Seattle earning a degree in ethnomusicology at the University of Washginton.
-He is a bassoonist and resides in San Francisco, where he lives at a cross between art and music.
+Cameron E.G. is an American neo-classical composer and contemporary pyschedelia artist born and raised in Honolulu, Hawaii.
+The region's tropical beauty served as sources of inspiration while growing up and pursuing his artistic foundations in visual art and music.
+Between music concerts, art galleries, festivals, and online platforms, his work is exhibited internationally.
+He currently works out of his studio in San Francisco, where he lives at a cross between art and music.

 Through the eyes of a composer, I capture microscopic details of my paintings impossible to see with the naked eye.
 This sampling of my own paintings takes viewers on a symphonic movement which explores texture, rhythm, and a serenade of color.
 An expression calling attention to the details rather than the whole, my Acrylic Macros express an inherent duality both terrestrial and celestial that arouses the imagination.

-Derived from my Acrylic Macros photos, Kaleidoscopic Jewels are rhythm arrangements where I orchestrate innumerable variations of sacred geometry, fractals, and symmetry.
+Derived from my Acrylic Macros photos, my mandalas are rhythm arrangements where I orchestrate innumerable variations of sacred geometry, fractals, and symmetry.
 This creates a fun psychological phenomenon known as Pareidolia; where people interpret familiar patterns as faces, objects, or animals where none exists.

 Each as unique as a snowflake, these jewels capture a frozen moment that is a measure of the finite and a road to the infinite.